CopilotKit/CopilotKit/README.md

 <h3 align="center">
   <strong> Fundemental building blocks</strong> for powering rich Copilot experiences and AI-native applications. <br/> <br/>
-  Code-first & fully customizable -- and also works out of the box.
+  Code-first & fully customizable. <br/>
+  (and also works out of the box)
 </h3>

 ---